IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

-_Example of removing and recreating the `_replicator` database, using the command line:_
+_Example of using the command line to remove and re-create the `_replicator` database:_

 ```sh
 curl -X DELETE 'https://myaccount.cloudant.com/_replicator'